kagisearch/kagi-docs/docs/kagi/ai/summarize-page.md

 ## In search results

 You may find individual pages that you would like to summarize and Kagi is the first engine to offer a Summarize Page option.
-Expand the page options next to a search results and select "Summarize Page" and Kagi will use it's proprietary Universal Summarizer technology in the back end to provide an easily digestible synthesis.
+Expand the page options next to a search results and select "Summarize Page" and Kagi will use its proprietary Universal Summarizer technology in the back end to provide an easily digestible synthesis.

 ![Summarize Page](media/summarize_page.png)